 - They have 5 pairs of gills.

-- As the Whale Shark is a cartilaginous fish, their skeleton is made up of cartilage.
+- As the Whale Shark is a cartilaginous fish, its skeleton is made up of cartilage.

 21. Whale Shark Mouth